Updated: Jul 6

 Here are some common misconceptions regarding success: (see if you believe any of these)

 1. Successful people have a certain type of personality.
 Bill Gates is considered introverted, but not shy.
 Barack Obama was often described as very aloof.
 Of course, there are many successful extroverts as well.
-In it of itself, personality type has no baring on your success-ability.
+In it itself, personality type has no baring on your success-ability.
 Whatever personality type you have, you can rest assured that it’s more than enough to reach a high level

 3. One must be intelligent to be successful.
 Actually, the opposite may be true.
-While there are many examples of brilliant people attaining high levels of success, there are even more examples of those with ordinary intellect being just as successful.
-I'm sure you know plenty marginally smart people who have reached a high level of success (and you probably wonder how they did that).
+While there are many examples of brilliant people attaining high levels of success, there are even more examples of those with the ordinary intellect being just as successful.
+I'm sure you know plenty of marginally smart people who have reached a high level of success (and you probably wonder how they did that).
 Consistency, determination and taking action are far more important than intelligence when it comes to success.

 4. It’s necessary to have an original idea.
 You don’t have to invent the next Facebook or Microsoft to achieve success.
 It’s possible to be successful by marginally improving upon the work and ideas of others.
 Take something that exists and make it even better, easier, more convenient.
 Just outworking the competition is often enough to guarantee success.

 5. It takes a lot of time to become and stay successful.
 We all have the same 24 hours each day.
 The question is, “Are you spending your 24 hours as effectively as possible?”
 Focusing on the most relevant tasks every day decreases the amount of time you have to work.
-Most people avoid the most pertinent tasks, because they aren’t enjoyable.
-They dilly dally away time doing only what feels good to work on.
+Most people avoid the most pertinent tasks because they aren’t enjoyable.
+They dillydally away time doing only what feels good to work on.
 Successful people are able to get themselves to do the things that most people are not willing to do.
 They work smarter but not necessarily harder.

 6. Success is lonely.
 Do you imagine yourself sitting home alone because of becoming successful?
 Did you buy into the adage "It's lonely at the top"?
 Nothing could be further from the truth.
 It’s true there are fewer successful people than unsuccessful, however, you’ll have far more business and social opportunities because of your success.
 Success aligns you with networks of other successful people and your circle of influence will actually expand as you grow your success.

 7. Luck is an important component of success.
 It’s true that many successful people have also been extremely lucky at times.
 However, the only way to be lucky is to give yourself numerous opportunities to be lucky.
 Take consistent action towards your overall goals including putting yourself in situations to meet people and expand your circle.
 Luck expands to the degree that you are in action, working, doing and connecting because it is through motion that luck can manifest for you.
-Luck is nice, but hardly mandatory and it certainly is NOT a requirement for success.
+Luck is nice but hardly mandatory and it certainly is NOT a requirement for success.
 Vision, focus and drive are better luck makers.

 8. The most successful people had an easy time.
 You’d be shocked by the adversity faced by many of the most successful people to walk the Earth.
 Many successful people started in the most disadvantageous situations and faced incredible obstacles.
 The difference is that most of us would have quit 100 times whereas the successful person kept moving forward.
 I guess you could say that, as you continue to stay in action, success becomes more and more certain.
-Success is the end results of consistent action towards a specific goal - eventually you get there.
+Success is the end result of consistent action towards a specific goal - eventually, you get there.

 9. It’s important to have a lot of willpower to achieve success.
 Willpower is in short supply unless your life is at stake.
 Your REASON for wanting success will actually create the drive if the reason is strong enough.
 Willpower is useful during the early stages of developing new habits.
 After a habit is formed, willpower isn’t necessary.
 How much willpower do you need to brush your teeth each day?
 Develop the habits to stay in the game until you reach your success.